holisticon/angular-demo/README.md

 ![Presentational and Container Components](./docs/presentational_components.png)

 #### Presentational Components
 Presentational components are concerned with how things look.
 They should work similar to pure functions in functional programming: As long as you provide them with the same properties (via their `@Input` bindings), they should render the same markup.
-They are kept as stateless as possible and should not have dependencies on application-wide business services or the ngrx store.
+They are kept as stateless as possible and should not have dependencies on application-wide business services or the NgRx store.
 Instead, they emit events which are then handled by higher-up container components.

 #### Container Components
 Container components are concerned with how things work by combining presentational components and wiring them up with the rest of the application.
-They know about the application state via the ngrx store, business services and the routing and pass the data they receive from those sources to presentational child components.
+They know about the application state via the NgRx store, business services and the routing and pass the data they receive from those sources to presentational child components.
 They also listen to the events the presentational components emit and act upon them, for example by dispatching actions.
 Container components are often the components that are referenced in the routing configuration, but may also appear in other places such as modal overlays.

 **Further Reading**
 * [Stateful and stateless components, the missing manual](https://toddmotto.com/stateful-stateless-components)